CaptainRalph/MaxHealth/README.md

 HEY GUYs!!!!

-Don't download it's not working - Captain Ralph
+This is beta, it might not work - Captain Ralph